axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

   <th style="width:1.5in; "><p>Dictatorships<br>& Democracies</p></th>
   <td>
    <p>People&rsquo;s effort and commerce fuels dictatorships <em>and</em> democracies alike.
 This is not to say that they are alike: by far, democracy is preferable to dictatorship (<em>i.e.</em>, I've lives under both systems).
 But the fact still remains that they are both fueled by people&rsquo;s effort and commerce.</p>
    <p>Through their efforts and commerce, people create wealth.
 In dictatorships, a lot of it goes to the State; in democracies, much of it goes to businesses and then the State.
-People keep enough to make a living, through many not even than, and some public goods trickle down from the State (<em>e.g.</em>, roads, bridges, public schools); no public goods emanate from businesses (<em>i.e.</em>, no, not even from B Corps).
-In other words, this wealth creates some public goods, but the overwheling portian of it ends up in private hands.
+People keep enough to make a living, through many not even than, and some public goods trickle down from the State (<em>e.g.</em>, roads, bridges, public schools).<a is="bm12" href="#en12"><sup>12</sup></a> In other words, this wealth creates some public goods, but the overwheling portian of it ends up in private hands.
 But even these public goods benefit <em>primarily</em> the interests of businesses and the State.
 Roads and bridges make it possible for people to get to work to create wealth for businesses and the same roads and bridges make it easier to move the tanks where we need the muscle.
 They so happen to be the same roads and bridges that people use to go to the beach on the weekedns.</p>
-   <p>I should also point out that in both dictatorships and democracies a lot of this wealth ends up in the so-called <em>industrial-military complex</em>.<a id="bm12" href="#en12"><sup>12</sup></a></p>
+   <p>I should also point out that in both dictatorships and democracies a lot of this wealth ends up in the so-called <em>industrial-military complex</em>.<a id="bm13" href="#en13"><sup>13</sup></a></p>
    <p>Most of us learn to see this centralization of power as positive, &rdquo;<em>thank goodness, because if it weren't for the State/businesses/military would not have nice things like bridges, roads, and schools.</em>&rdquo; Sadly, even though this system is literally burning our life boat, this mindset stops us from doing anything about.
 We need to decentralize decision-making.
 Centralization is not good for us.
 It is hostile to innovation and even hostile to commerce.
 What innovation there is, (<em>e,g,</em>, in medicine) is accidental and it overwhelmingly ends up as private goods.</p>
-   <p>If you believe, like I do, that decentralized ownership and decision-making (<em>i.e.</em> democracy) is better than centralized State control (dictatorships)<a id="bm13" href="#en13"><sup>1</sup></a>, then it follows that you and I should insist on <em>moving towards decentralization</em>.
+   <p>If you believe, like I do, that decentralized ownership and decision-making (<em>i.e.</em> democracy) is better than centralized State control (dictatorships)<a id="bm14" href="#en14"><sup>14</sup></a>, then it follows that you and I should insist on <em>moving towards decentralization</em>.
 Unfortunately, this will require a change in mindset that goes against everything we &ldquo;know,&rdquo;</p>
   </td>
  </tr>
  <tr>